AdaCore/libadalang/dev_manual/design_documents/implicit_dereference_aspect.rst

    a given variable might have either of the expected or real (sub)type.

-2. In the new solver, those equations will just be impossible to use, so we must get rid of those unsoundesses before we make the switch.
+2. In the new solver, those equations will just be impossible to use, so we must get rid of those unsoundnesses before we make the switch.

 High level solution for expected subtype (TODO: fill out)
 ---------------------------------------------------------